Thank you for purchasing the Grassroots theme. These instructions will guide you to getting your site up and running by walking you through the theme.

 We do have some suggested settings when using WooCommerce to get your best results.
 After the plugin has been installed and activated, go to the WooCommerce settings.
 On the general tab, scroll down to the bottom.
 Uncheck the box by “Enable Lightbox” (may not be available in your new WooCommerce version, so no need to worry about it) as Grassroots has a built-in lightbox that you can use.
 If you’d rather use the one that’s in WooCommerce, leave this box checked and turn off the theme’s lightbox in the Theme Options page (Content tab).

 For colors, we recommend setting the primary color to:

 and the highlight color to:

 as those will match the defaults in the theme.
-You’re free to change these, but those will allow things to start out matching.
+You’re free to change these, but those will allow elements to start out matching.

 Once you have WooCommerce set up, you can begin creating campaigns.
-The instructions for using the campaign plugin are at support.organizedthemes.com/campaign-extension/
+The instructions for downloading and using the campaign plugin are at https://www.organizedthemes.com/campaign-extension-for-woocommerce-plugin/

 Name Your Own Price

 The name your own price plugin is called Shatner — Name Your Own Price.
 You can use that free one or, if you prefer a more supported one, you can purchase the paid WooCommerce Name Your Price extension.

 You can set up your site’s navigation menus by going to the Appearance section in your WordPress dashboard and selecting Menus.
 Here’s a quick video to show how this works: